 Forsyth Audubon offers a wide variety of opportunities to watch birds with fellow members.
-In and around Winston-Salem, the chapter leads a Second Saturday Bird Walk each month.
-In addiition, the chapter organizes several day trips throughout the year and two weekend trips to birding hotspots that are a little further away.
+In and around Winston-Salem, the chapter leads a Second Saturday Bird Walk each month and a last Monday Bird Walk each month except December.
+In addition, the chapter organizes several day trips throughout the year and two weekend trips to birding hotspots that are a little further away.

-Recent trips have included Elk Knob State Park, Virginia's Smartview Recreation Area and Weymouth Woods.
-Information about upcoming fall trips will be announced later this summer.
+Trips have included Elk Knob State Park, Virginia’s Smartview Recreation Area and Weymouth Woods.

-Day trips are publicized on this page, on our Calendar, in our Newsletter and on the Forsythbirds listserv.
+Day trips are publicized on this page, on our Calendar and on the Forsythbirds google group.
 We usually meet early in the morning at Thruway Plaza behind Wells Fargo Bank, carpool to our destination and return home in mid- or late-afternoon.
 Bring your binoculars, of course, plus a bag lunch, drink and snacks, and dress appropriately for the weather where we are going.
 Remember, it could be 15 degrees cooler in the mountains or warmer elsewhere.
-Mike Conway is our day-trip organizers.